hdocmsu/hdocmsu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a senior clinical scientist (senior MRI physicist) at [Canon Medical Systems USA](https://us.medical.canon/), where I work to translate innovative imaging solutions (Deep Learning Reconstruction, Compressed Sensing, Ultra-short Echo Time (UTE) imaging, Arterial Spin Labeling (ASL), etc.) into the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and engaging in the FDA 510(k) application processes.
+I’m a senior MRI physicist at [Canon Medical Systems USA](https://us.medical.canon/), where I work to translate innovative imaging solutions (Deep Learning Reconstruction (DLR), Compressed Sensing (CS), Ultra-short Echo Time (UTE) imaging, Arterial Spin Labeling (ASL), etc.) into the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and engaging in the FDA 510(k) application processes.
 I have track records of successful collaborations with radiologists, cardiologists, scientists, engineers, application specialists, MRI technologists, product managers, marketers, legal counselors, and regulatory affairs specialists.

 I enjoy learning new knowledge, generating new ideas, experimenting with new tools, and solving impactful problems in principal ways.
 My expertise and interests include: